SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/BeforeHOL.md

 ### Task 1: Deploy Lab Resources to Azure

-1. Select the following **Deploy to Azure** button ,right click & copy the URL and open the copied URL in the virtual machine to deploy the ARM Template with the Lab resources for this lab.
+1. Select the following **Deploy to Azure** button ,**right click & copy the URL** and open the copied URL in the virtual machine to deploy the ARM Template with the Lab resources for this lab.
 This link will deep link into the Azure Portal, passing in the ARM Template for deploying the resources for this lab.

     [![Deploy to Azure button.](images/azure-deploy-button-small.png "Deploy to Azure")](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FSpektraSystems%2FBuilding-an-end-to-end-analytics-pipeline-in-Microsoft-Azure%2Fmaster%2Finstructions%2Fscripts%2Ftemplate.json)